ckaestne/seai/lectures/08_architecture/tradeoffs.md

 ----
-## Trade-offs between ML methods
+## Trade-offs between ML algorithms

-If there are multiple ML methods that satisfy the given constraints, which one do we select?
+If there are multiple ML algorithms that satisfy the given constraints, which one do we select?

 Different ML qualities may conflict with each other; this requires